UniStuttgart-VISUS/power-overwhelming/docs/HARDWARE.md

 * Heat gun, e.g. *Bosch GHG 20-63 Professional.* This is also optional, but if you want to use shrink tubing to insulate and mark cables, you need one.
 * Crimp tong.
 This is optional and only required if you intend to solder the connections instead of clamping them together.
 Due to the large number of connections, we strongly advise against soldering them.
 * Label printer.
 This is optional, but we recommend labelling the bricklets such that you easily know what is connected to them.
+* Antistatic mat and/or antistatic wrist strap.
+We strongly recommend using this while working with expensive electronic parts.

 ### PC components
 * Bench table, e.g. *Lian Li PC-T70X.* You will need an open bench table, because after installing the riser card, the GPU will not fit into a PC chassis anymore.